Immediate steps to protect your case

 Step 2: Get your case file

 Request your complete case file from the withdrawing attorney immediately.
 Under Model Rule 1.16(d), they must provide it.
-This includes all filed documents, correspondence, and work product.
+This includes all filed documents, correspondence, drafts and worksheets, internal matter notes, and work product.

 Step 3: Find new representation